MaciejDanko/hopit/README.md

 calculate the measure of interest via a user-defined function.
 In the example below, I calculate the confidence intervals of the difference between the original and the adjusted frequencies of bad health.
-The bad health is determined by the presence of “`Poor`” or “`Fair`” self-rated health categories.
+The bad health is determined by the presence of "`Poor`" or "`Fair`" self-rated health categories.

 First, a function to be bootstrapped is defined, which is then used to